EmoryUniversityTheoreticalBiophysics/SirIsaac/README.md

 An example of the SirIsaac algorithm applied to experimental data appears in the following publication:

-* Daniels, B. C., W. S. Ryu, & Nemenman, I. (2019).
+* Daniels, B. C., Ryu, W. S., & Nemenman, I. (2019).
 Automated, predictive, and interpretable inference of _Caenorhabditis elegans_ escape dynamics.
 Proc.
 Natl.
 Acad.
 Sci.
 USA.
 https://doi.org/10.1073/pnas.1816531116

 Details of the theory and rationale behind the SirIsaac approach are described here: